CEAOD/ceaod.github.io/_pages/contribute.md

 This guide helps you contributing your dataset to CEAOD.

 1. Register a GitHub account
-> Skip this step if you have a GitHub account already
+Skip this step if you have a GitHub account already.  <br />
 Go to [register page](https://github.com/join) and enter your information, GitHub will create an account for you. <br />
 ![Register](/assets/images/guide/register.png#fig)  <br />
-> You need the permission to contribute to the CEAOD Data repository.
-You can request your permission by [contacting](/contact) the maintainers.
+You need the permission to contribute to the CEAOD Data repository.
+You can request your permission by [contacting](/contact) the maintainers.  <br />
 2. Download and install [GitHub Desktop](https://desktop.github.com)
 3. Sign in and configure your profile in GitHub Desktop
 ![Sign in](/assets/images/guide/0.png#fig)  <br />